zaptree/mariadb-platform-docker/single-container/README.md

 `docker run --name mariadb-platform mariadb/platform_single:latest`

-While it is possible to expose Maxsacle RTR to your host machine and issue SQL to the image, opening a shell prompt on the image will allow you explore MariaDB Platform.
+While it is possible to expose Maxscale RTR to your host machine and issue SQL to the image, opening a shell prompt on the image will allow you explore MariaDB Platform.
 You will also use this shell access to reconfigure components as required for your testing.

 `docker exec -it mariadb-platform /bin/bash`